ePC: Fast and Deep Predictive Coding in Digital Simulation: The Problem of Exponential Signal Decay in State-based Predictive Coding

-In sPC, after feedforward state initialization, all energies are set to zero except for the output loss $\mathcal{L}$.
+In sPC simulations, after feedforward state initialization, all energies are set to zero except for the output loss $\mathcal{L}$.
 Next, state updates should drive a backward signal from output to input, advancing one layer per update step.

 The theory suggests a clear chain reaction: non-zero energy at any layer should induce changes in neighboring states, thereby continuously propagating the signal further down the network.

-However, our empirical observations contradict this expectation. \cref{fig:fig1} illustrates how, in practice, the signal travels discontinuously through the network, halting at deeper layers with progressively longer delays.
+However, our empirical observations do not reflect this expected behavior.

+\cref{fig:fig1} illustrates how, in practice, the signal travels discontinuously through the network, halting at deeper layers with progressively longer delays.

 Paradoxically, we observe that a non-zero energy at one layer fails to immediately propagate to adjacent layers, remaining dormant for multiple update steps before inducing detectable changes.
 This behavior seems to scale logarithmically with time, requiring exponentially many update steps for signals to reach the bottom layers---an impractical computational requirement.